slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 > *"A vida é a constante oscilação entre a ânsia de ter e o tédio de possuir."  -- Schopenhauer*
-> *"We will only have work-life balance when we feel safe at home and feel safe at work."  -- simonsinek@x* -->
+> *"We will only have work-life balance when we feel safe at home and feel safe at work."  -- Simon Sinek*
+> *"The literal meaning of life is whatever you’re doing that prevents you from killing yourself."  -- Albert Camus*

+- basically your job here on earth is to make 1-2-3 decisions in your life extremely well, and the rest is a rounding error.
+-->

 > *"The purpose of life is finding the largest burden that you can bear and bearing it."